project-sunbird/project-sunbird.github.io/pages/developer-docs/upgrading.md

 	./restore_elasticsearch.sh <path/to/the/restore_file>

-NOTE: If you are using our scripts to backup or restore cassandra, python should be installed on cassandra machine.
+**Note:** Install Python on the Cassandra machine, if you use our scripts to backup or restore the Cassandra database.